 - Favorite promotions or sales

 - Feedback on upcoming products

 When looking for feedback, try to avoid polar questions with solely yes or no answers, multi-part questions, and overly complex queries to increase the odds of yielding beneficial results.
-Our experts at Incentive Insights will help you formulate the best questions for you.

 Making Incentives Work for You